 In keeping with our mission, Wake Audubon supports a number of conservation projects for our members and the community to become involved in.
 How would you like to contribute?

-“Bird of the Year” is a program that highlights conservation issues regarding a bird species found in Wake County that is of concern because of population decline.
+of concern because of population decline.
 Our goal is to increase our members’ knowledge about this species and awareness of steps they can take to protect this species.
-Since 2008 we have recognized the Prothonatory Warbler, Purple Martin, Loggerhead Shrike, Chimney Swift, Eastern Meadowlark and Brown-headed Nuthatch and the Field Sparrow.
+Since 2008 we have recognized the Prothonatory Warbler, Purple Martin, Loggerhead Shrike, Chimney Swift, Eastern Meadowlark, Brown-headed Nuthatch, Field Sparrow and Grasshopper Sparrow.
 Visit the “Bird of the Year” page to learn more about these birds.

 The Brown-headed Nuthatch project is a state-wide initiative to provide nesting boxes for this year-round resident of the southeastern United States.
 Learn how to join in efforts to place homes for Brown-headed Nuthatches throughout our state.